 There’s no sharper contrast on the Oregon coast than the difference between industrial Coos Bay and earthy Bandon (pop.
-3,066), 24 miles to the south.
-Here, in the Old Town section along the banks of the Coquille River, are several blocks of galleries, crafts shops, and fine restaurants, marked by a gateway arch off US-101.
-Start a tour of Old Town at the corner of 1st and Baltimore, where Big Wheel General Store houses the Bandon Driftwood Museum (130 Baltimore Ave.
-SE, daily, free), which gives a good sense of Bandon’s back-to-the-land, hippie ethos.
-A more academic introduction to the town and region can be had at the Bandon Historical Society Museum (270 Fillmore Ave., 541/347-2164, Mon.-Sat., daily in summer, $2 adults), in the old City Hall along US-101.
+3,066), just 24 miles to the south.
+Here in the Old Town section along the banks of the Coquille River are several blocks of galleries, crafts shops, and fine restaurants, marked by a gateway arch off US-101.
+Start a tour of Old Town at the corner of 1st Street and Baltimore Avenue, where Big Wheel General Store houses the Bandon Driftwood Museum (daily, free), which gives a good sense of Bandon’s back-to-the-land hippie ethos.
+A more academic introduction to the town and region can be had at the Bandon Historical Society Museum (270 Fillmore Ave., 541/347-2164, Mon.-Sat., daily summer, $3 adults), in the old City Hall along US-101.
 Its exhibits on area history, cranberries, and local color are artfully done, and the building is easy to find, so be sure to stop.
 South of town, Beach Loop Drive runs along a ridge overlooking a fantastic assemblage of coastal monoliths.

-Outside of town, the exclusive and expensive (but open to the public) Bandon Dunes Golf Resort (57744 Round Lake Dr., 541/347-4380 or 888/345-6008, $75-250 per golf round for resort guests) has been drawing raves from golfers, well-heeled vacationers, and landscape architects alike.
-Designed to preserve and enhance the “natural” scenery in the style of Scottish “links” courses rather than the anodyne green swaths that characterize most suburban country club courses, Bandon Dunes offers golf, deluxe accommodations, and a nice restaurant.
+Outside town, the exclusive and expensive (but open to the public) Bandon Dunes Golf Resort (541/347-4380 or 888/345-6008, $85-275 per golf round for resort guests) has been drawing raves from golfers, well-heeled vacationers, and landscape architects alike.
+Designed to preserve and enhance the “natural” scenery in the style of Scottish links courses rather than the anodyne green swaths that characterize most suburban country club courses, Bandon Dunes offers golf, deluxe accommodations, and nice restaurants.